Make Excel data work well with Q&A in Power BI

 If you create data models or build Excel workbooks for Power BI, this article can help you.

 In Power BI, Q&A can search structured data and choose the right visualization for your question.

 Q&A can work on any uploaded Excel file that contains tables, ranges, or a Power Pivot model.
 The more optimizations and data cleaning you do, the more robust Q&A performance is.
-If you plan on sharing reports and dashboards based on your dataset, you want your colleagues to have an easy time asking questions and getting quality answers.
+If you plan on sharing reports and dashboards based on your semantic model, you want your colleagues to have an easy time asking questions and getting quality answers.

 How Q&A works with Excel